 - Flight suspensions, which include government bans on flights to or from China and suspension of flights to and from China by state-owned airlines.

-Their travel restrictions have neither stopped the spread of this novel coronavirus nor prevented it from becoming a pandemic.
-Early research and scenario analysis, however, suggest the combination of the travel restrictions within China and international travel restrictions against China may have delayed the spread of COVID-19, but more so in nations that use that time to reduce community spread of the virus.
+These travel restrictions have neither stopped the spread of this novel coronavirus nor prevented it from becoming a pandemic.
+Early research and scenario analysis, however, suggest the combination of travel restrictions within China and international travel restrictions against China may have delayed the spread of COVID-19, but more so in nations that also use that time to reduce community spread of the virus.
+Many nations, however, may not have done so.

-Among these eighty-eight countries and territories imposing travel restrictions, the median duration of travel restrictions has been forty-seven days and the most frequently seen duration has been forty-eight days, dating to January 31.
-The figure does not show countries without confirmed COVID-19 cases as of March 18, which includes the additional eighteen WHO member countries that have not implemented travel restrictions and the other twenty-seven WHO member countries that have imposed travel restrictions.
-The information provided in this article will be updated periodically to reflect new COVID-19 case reports.
+Among these ninety-six countries and territories imposing travel restrictions, the median duration of travel restrictions has been sixty-six days and the most frequently seen duration has been sixty-eight days, dating to January 31.
+The figure does not show countries without confirmed COVID-19 cases as of April 6, which includes sixteen WHO member countries that have imposed travel restrictions against China.
+Most are small Pacific island countries or nations suspected to have unreported cases, such as North Korea, Tajikistan, and Turkmenistan.
+The figure below shows the same results, adjusted for population size.
+It depicts the increase in cumulative reported COVID-19 cases per one million inhabitants in those countries with travel restrictions on China (in red) and those without such restrictions (in blue).
+This analysis excludes countries with fewer than 1,000 reported cases or countries with population of less than one million inhabitants, such as Iceland and Luxembourg.
+The information provided in this article and these two figures will be updated periodically to reflect new COVID-19 case reports.

 On January 30, WHO declared the outbreak of COVID-19, the respiratory disease caused by the novel coronavirus originating in China in 2019, a public health emergency of international concern (PHEIC).
 Since doing so, WHO has not recommended travel or trade restrictions against China or other affected regions, and in updated guidelines on managing ill travelers and considerations for quarantine has yet to recommend any restrictions on trade or travel.
-As of March 12, the WHO reports that only forty-five states had reported imposing travel restrictions against China, Chinese nationals, or travelers originating from or transiting through China to WHO.
-Think Global Health has identified a total of eighty-eight WHO member states and territories imposing travel restrictions of varying severity on China due to COVID-19.
+As of March 27, the WHO indicates that 136 nations reported health measures that interfere with international traffic, a broad measure that includes quarantine and any other restrictions that delay travelers more than twenty-four hours.